 Final comments

-Arbitrage allows a trader to profit from price differences in assets, but it requires speed and constant attention to the market.
+Arbitrage allows a trader to profit from price differences in assets, but it requires trader's quick decision-making and constant attention to the market.
 Prices in the financial markets usually correct themselves quickly.
 As a result, you will need to act quickly to capitalize on these trading opportunities.
+Be aware that arbitrage trading can be very risky and result in the loss of your capital.
+To make sure the broker of your choosing supports arbitrage at the time of your reading we advise on double-checking their terms and conditions.